octane23/CASE-STUDY-1/README.md

 ## Identify the vulnerabilities <a name="paragraph1"></a>
-We scan the website to identify if there are any vulnerabilites in the website.
+We scan the website nusing ZAP to identify if there are any vulnerabilites in the website.
 Here is the scan result:
 ![Result](AssetGithub/Resultscanned.png)